Northern Edition

 ADVERTISEMENT

-“At this moment in team players are liabilities in South Africa in rugby, not assets.
+“At this moment in teams players are liabilities in South Africa in rugby, not assets.
 The quicker we can have a proper transfer system in place – similar to what they do in football for example – the quicker we will resolve a lot of our other problems.

 “The players who go from a smaller union and move to a big union and there’s no compensation for the smaller union.
-And for South African teams that [have] South African players that get contracted to international teams in France and Japan for example and the local provinces get no compensation for that.
+And for South African teams that [have] South African players that get contracted to international teams in France and Japan, for example, and the local provinces get no compensation for that.

 “I think those are the type of issues we still grapple with twenty years [30] after professional,” said Oberholzer.